lammps/lammps/doc/src/Python_overview.rst

 - extract LAMMPS results
 - and modify internal LAMMPS data structures.

-From a Python script you can do this in serial or parallel.
+From a Python script you can do this in serial or in parallel.
 Running Python interactively in parallel does not generally work, unless you have a version of Python that extends Python to enable multiple instances of Python to read what you type.